 The Fairy you can recruit in Romancing Sa Ga 3 is a very versatile character, good with Spears, and Bows.

-The knife-carrying, explosive and possessed-by-the-souls-of-criminals penguins known as Prinnies from most of the games since Disgaea.
+The knife-carrying, explosive and possessed-by-the-souls-of-criminals penguins known as Prinnies from most of the games since Disgaea: Hour of Darkness.
 And as if the regular ones weren't bad enough, the final ultimate form of Overlord Baal, the most powerful Bonus Boss in all said games is a prinny as well.

 Starting with Dark Hero Days, the position of most powerful bonus boss has been usurped by Pringer X, a tiny robotic Prinny that doesn't look threatening, aside from its red angry eyes.

 Before even prinnies, we had Eryngi, cute little mushroom creatures that call up mushrooms to attack and say 'gii!' a lot.
 One of them actually demands that you kneel down and beg for your lives lest "your blood will rain on me, gii!"
 I don't need to say who.
 Another Eryngi appears in Disgaea 4as the True Final Boss.
 It is also a god.

 The Catsabers, present in multiple Nippon Ichi games, resemble children in cat costumes, but are generally no less deadly than any of the other species of monsters you're likely to run into.
 They also have a more diabolical relative called the Deathsaber, with an appearance resembling a bat, rather than a cat.

 LittleBigPlanet: Sackboy.
 He's adorable, perpetually happy and silly, and wants to pal around with his friends.
 He's also a reality altering super-powered entity who can create whole worlds with pure thought, alter the state of any object, fly, control time, and has a mean right hook.